 Avoid Autoplay Videos and Sounds

 If you’ve ever opened a page and jumped out of your seat when a video or sound automatically started playing at full volume, you know why autoplay could be a problem.
-Some customers will immediately leave a site if sounds just start playing.
+Some customers will immediately leave the site if sounds just start playing.
 Don’t risk driving customers away with noise they don’t want to hear.

 Increase Your Site Speed